manishabhatt7/Nepal-Constitution-Chatbot/README.md

 #  Nepali Constitution Chatbot 🇳🇵

-An AI-powered chatbot that answers your questions based on the **Constitution of Nepal 2072** using OpenAI's GPT-4o and semantic search (FAISS + LangChain).
+AI-powered chatbot that answers your questions based on the **Constitution of Nepal 2072** using OpenAI's GPT-4o and semantic search (FAISS + LangChain).

 ---